-Israel has been invaded by Babylon, and their bright young men were taken and brought to Babylon with the invaders.
-There they were trained to serve the king.
-Before long, Shadrach, Meshach, and Abednego were gaining the trust and admiration of those in the palace because of their integrity and intelligence.
+Babylon had invaded Israel, and their bright young men were taken and brought to Babylon with the invaders.
+There, they were trained to serve the king.
+Before long, Shadrach, Meshach, and Abednego gained the trust and admiration of those in the palace because of their integrity and intelligence.

-King Nebuchadnezzar decided to create a gold statue of him and made a decree, stating that once the music starts, everyone should worship the statue of him.
+King Nebuchadnezzar decided to create a gold statue of him and made a decree stating that once the music started, everyone should worship the statue of him.
 Whoever will disobey will die.
-The three friends refused to bow because they know that they should only worship God.
+The three friends refused to bow because they knew that they should only worship God.

 They were brought before the king and were sentenced to death.
-They were thrown into a furnace so hot that the men who threw the three friends in the furnace died from the heat.
-But, they survived, and people saw a fourth man who looked like “a son of the gods.”
+They were thrown into a hot furnace, and the men who threw the three friends in it died from the heat.
+But they survived, and people saw a fourth man who looked like “a son of the gods.”

 Since then, people believed in the Lord God.
-And King Nebuchadnezzar was so moved by the experience that he made another decree stating that anyone who says anything bad about the God of Shadrach, Meshach, or Abednego will be killed and their properties destroyed because they believe that no one other than God can save the way He saved the three men.
+The experience moved King Nebuchadnezzar that he made another decree stating that anyone who said anything bad about the God of Shadrach, Meshach, or Abednego would be killed and their properties destroyed because they believed that no one other than God could save the way He saved the three men.

-So the story went like this: Angel Gabriel went to Mary and told her that she will give birth to the Messiah through the Holy Spirit because Mary was a virgin.
+So the story went like this: Angel Gabriel told Mary that she would give birth to the Messiah through the Holy Spirit because Mary was a virgin.
 She was betrothed to a righteous man named Joseph.

-In their culture in those days, a woman who got pregnant without a husband will face the death penalty.
-Joseph knew this, and he did not want Mary to face that punishment.
+In their culture in those days, a woman who got pregnant without a husband would face the death penalty.
+Joseph knew this and did not want Mary to face that punishment.
 So, he decided to leave her or divorce her quietly.

-This way, instead of people saying that Mary is an unclean woman and them wanting her death, people would instead see Joseph in a bad light, and they would give their sympathy to Mary.
+This way, instead of people saying that Mary is an unclean woman and wants her death, people would rather see Joseph in a bad light and sympathize with her.
 Joseph was planning to sacrifice himself for Mary.
 God did not allow this, of course.
 In a dream, the Lord spoke to Joseph and explained His plan.
-Joseph understood, married Mary, and raised Jesus in integrity.
+Joseph understood, married Mary, and raised Jesus with integrity.